billforward/billforward-js/README.md

 - Capturing
 - Verification

+Once the `Capture` has been made, `stripe` will deposit two random amounts on the bank account.
+These amounts have to be verified against (or in other words, *sent to*) `stripe`.
+You can do the verification process directly using `billforward-js`.

+In more details what happens is:
+- Capture a bank account using `billforward-js`
+- Stripe deposits on the bank account two random amounts
+- `Billforward` creates a `payment method` with `state = 'Pending'`
+- Verify the two amounts through `billforward-js`
+- If the amounts are correct `Billforward` switches the `payment method` state to `Active`
+- The bank account is now verified and ready to go

 #### Capturing with form

 This step creates an unverified bank account on the backend side.
 First of all a `html` form is needed: